zhihanyang2022/gender-audio-classification/README.md

 You can also think of personal information as metadata.
 Metadata is the information ABOUT a speaker, not the information CONVEYED by his/her speech.
 For example, if I’m the speaker of interest, my metadata is that I’m a male under 30 with an Asian accent and the information conveyed by my speech is, for example, “Welcome to my project”.

+Here's a web demo for this project: <link here>.
+In this demo, you can record your own speech, have the classification pipeline run on your speech and get a classification.

 ## Dataset

 The dataset I chose for this [AudioMNIST](https://github.com/soerenab/AudioMNIST).
 I’ve copied and pasted the information about this dataset below: